It is easy to say that one day your going to live with less and have just the essentials needed to survive. Going minimal is a step in that direction.

 Experience more, Possess less

 Make minimalism a habit, and an essential part of your life.
 It is you that make the decisions on how you lead your life, so make the best out of it.
-Most things in life starts with putting your mind to it and making the dream a reality.
-It doesn't happen over night, so be patient.
+Most things in life start with putting your mind to it and making the dream a reality.
+It doesn't happen overnight, so be patient.

 Consider Alternative Living